-I am searching for the family of a soldier who was killed in the Korea War.
-When he entered service he gave Dorchester County, SC as his home of record.
+I am searching for the family of Three soldiers who was killed in the Korea War.
+When they entered service they gave Cabarrus County, North Carolina as their home of record.

 When the Korean War ended the enemy never returned or accounted for over 8,000 of our servicemen.
 They died in their hands.
 That was over 50 years ago.
 Since that time DNA has been perfected and also they are recovering remains in North Korea.
 Our government is obligated to return those remains to the proper family.
 DNA samples have been obtained from most of the families of these missing soldiers.
 For various reasons some families have not been located.
-There are 51 families in South Carolina that have not been located.
-There is one family from Dorchester County that has not been located.
+There are 40 families from North Carolina that have not been located.
+There are three families from Cabarrus County that has not been located.

-I will be grateful for any assistance in locating this family.
+I will be grateful for any assistance in locating these families.

 40th Infantry Division